DreamAvatar: Text-and-Shape Guided 3D Human Avatar Generation via Diffusion Models: Experiments

 \subsection{Further Analysis}

-\paragraph{Effectiveness of SMPL-derived density $\bar{\sigma}_{c}, \bar{\sigma}_{o}$} We ablate the NeRF models optimized without the SMPL-derived density $\bar{\sigma}_c, \bar{\sigma}_o$ as the basis for density prediction.
-We find that without using $\bar{\sigma}_c, \bar{\sigma}_o$, (1) the generated avatars are of low-quality geometry and texture with strong outliers and (2) the generated shapes are not constrained to be reasonable human bodies and not view-consistent (see \cref{fig:ablation_2}). \paragraph{Effectiveness of normal consistency loss $\mathcal{L}_n$} We disable the normal-related loss term $\mathcal{L}_n$, and present the comparisons in \cref{fig:ablation_2}.
-As can be seen, the generation quality, especially the detail of geometry and texture , notably decreases, validating the effectiveness of the introduced normal-consistency regularization (see \cref{fig:ablation_2}).
+\paragraph{Effectiveness of SMPL-derived density} We optimize the NeRF without using the SMPL-derived densities $\bar{\sigma}_c, \bar{\sigma}_p$ as the basis for density prediction.
+We find that without using $\bar{\sigma}_c$ and $\bar{\sigma}_p$, (1) the generated avatars exhibit low-quality geometry and texture with strong outliers, and (2) the generated shapes are not constrained to reasonable human bodies and are not view-consistent (see ``w/o SMPL-density field'' in \cref{fig:ablation_2}).

+\paragraph{Effectiveness of incorporating head VSD loss} In order to assess its impact, we conduct ablation studies by disabling the head VSD loss.
+The results are presented in \cref{fig:ablation_head}.
+Notably, we observe a significant drop in the quality of the generated head region.
+Moreover, the multi-face "Janus" problem becomes more pronounced in the generated content.

-\paragraph{Effectiveness of dual space design} To validate our design, we experiment with two degenerated versions of our framework: (1) only the canonical space ( \cref{fig:ablation_deform} (a)), (2) only the observation space without deformation field (\cref{fig:ablation_deform} (b, c)).
-We clearly see that none of these degenerated designs can perform as well as our dual space design.
-In other words, our dual space design can improve the robustness of the generation in canonical space, have the capability to control the generated pose, and ensure the consistency between geometry and texture.
+\paragraph{Effectiveness of DOS design} To validate our design, we experiment with two degenerated versions of our framework: (1) only the canonical space, and (2) only the posed space without deformation field.
+The results, showed in \cref{fig:ablation_2}, clearly demonstrate that neither of these degenerated designs can match the performance achieved by our DOS design.